 • Maintain a balance between structure and adaptation to keep things running efficiently.

-When confronted with large-scale change, your instinct is to analyze, plan, and proceed cautiously — and that’s your superpower.
+When confronted with change, your instinct is to analyze, plan, and proceed cautiously — and that’s your superpower.

 Why Understanding Your Strengths Matters